Susan Island Nature Reserve: Fauna

 The major faunal feature of the island is its ongoing usage as a year-round roost and maternity camp site by the threatened grey-headed flying fox, since at least the time of European settlement of the Clarence.
 Fauna surveys in the late 1990s and 2000s recorded over 160 bird species, 12 reptile species and 15 mammal species on the island.
 However, variety of these species is far fewer than reports of the island's inhabitants at the time of European settlement, which at the time included koalas, gliders and quolls.

 At peak periods over summer coinciding with flowering of the nearby eucalyptus forests, the numbers of the three species of flying foxes regularly total in excess of 100,000, sometimes over 300,000, usually swollen by a massive temporary influx of little red flying foxes following the blossoming hardwood forests.
 Noteworthy bird species recorded here include threatened species such as the white-bellied sea eagle, osprey, wompoo fruit-dove, the shy, cryptic snail-eating noisy pitta, and the ubiquitous eastern yellow robins, grey fantails and Lewin's honeyeaters.

-The island contains the southernmost population of Fraser’s Banded Rainforest Snail (Sphaerospira fraseri), a large hard-shelled native rainforest mollusc.
+The island contains the southernmost population of Fraser’s banded rainforest snail (Sphaerospira fraseri), a large hard-shelled native rainforest mollusc.

 Flora

 Over 100 native tree and shrub species including 94 species of rainforest trees and shrubs are known to grow on the island.
-Significant tree species include Forest Red Gum, huge Moreton Bay Figs, Giant Stinging Tree, Pepperberry, Tulipwood, Lacebark, Red Bean and Black Bean.
-The largest known Yellow Kamala 30 m tall with a trunk diameter of 80 cm was recorded on the island by Floyd.
-The widespread tropical Asian species White Bean grows on the island at its southernmost limit of natural distribution, also the largest recorded by Floyd in NSW for height and girth although storm damage has since reduced its height.
+Significant tree species include forest red gum, huge Moreton Bay figs, giant stinging tree, pepperberry, tulipwood, lacebark, red bean and black bean.
+The largest known yellow kamala 30 m tall with a trunk diameter of 80 cm was recorded on the island by Floyd.
+The widespread tropical Asian species while bean grows on the island at its southernmost limit of natural distribution, also the largest recorded by Floyd in NSW for height and girth although storm damage has since reduced its height.

-Red Cedar was logged from the island until the 1920s when it became exhausted and there was no regeneration.
+Red cedar was logged from the island until the 1920s when it became exhausted and there was no regeneration.
 It was successfully reintroduced to the island in 2001 by NPWS during a modest rainforest expansion program, and is now thriving and reproducing.
 NPWS commenced rainforest regeneration programs in the late 1980s to protect and expand the endangered lowland rainforest and suppress destructive invasive weeds, such as exotic vines, camphor laurel and broad-leaved privet after initially focussing only on dense stands of prickly pear to allow access.